dotnet/apireviews/2018/System.Device.Gpio/README.md

 * What happens if people open multiple drivers or controllers?
 Should we block this?

-Lots of dicussion around the factories.
+Lots of discussion around the factories.
 We'd like to make things consistent between the controller and the pin.
 Also, we'd like to have the pins open ended, i.e. support derived types.
 We have two options: